Eastern Wind Power's Sky Farm™ 50 kW Vertical Axis Wind Turbine

 vi) Renewable Energy Portfolio Standards: Turbines can be easily mounted to decommissioned or active power plant chimneys, which provide height and circular geometry favorable to accelerating wind, to help meet REPS requirements for green energy.

 Our focus has been on Vertical Axis Wind Turbines since they have many advantages over horizontal bladed turbines for roof-top as well as for pole mounted applications.
 VAWTs are quiet, do not harm avian life, do not have gear boxes and their mechanical issues, and their low profile is more acceptable to community aesthetic considerations.
-One of the major advantages of VAWTs is that they can be closely spaced (one diameter apart) conserving valuable land/roof space.
+Our standard 54 foot pole brings the total turbine eight to just 80 feet.
+One of the major advantages of VAWTs is that they can be closely spaced (one diameter apart) conserving valuable land orroof space.